rust-gamedev/rust-gamedev.github.io/content/news/031/index.md

 ![Bevy Jam](bevy-jam.png)

-The first ever [Bevy Jam][bevy-jam] just finished!
-Bevy Jam is a week long event, where the goal is to make a game in [Bevy Engine][bevy-engine], the free and open-source game engine built in Rust.
+The first-ever [Bevy Jam][bevy-jam] just finished!
+Bevy Jam is a week-long event, where the goal is to make a game in [Bevy Engine][bevy-engine], the free and open-source game engine built in Rust.

 The theme was Unfair Advantage.
 431 people joined the jam and 75 teams submitted entries.
-A ten day "voting period" has started, which will end on March 14th.
+A ten-day "voting period" has started, which will end on March 14th.
 [Anyone can play and vote on the submissions][bevy-jam-submissions].

 The winning team will receive any two items from the [Bevy Merch][bevy-merch] store.